MicrosoftDocs/Advertising-docs/Advertising/shopping-content/store-resource.md

 >
 > All Store programming elements and documentation are subject to change during the beta.

-Use the Store resource to manage the stores that the user owns.
+Use the Store resource to manage the stores owned by the user.
 You can add stores, get a specific store, or get all stores owned by the user.

 <!--
 For an overview of how the process works, see [How Do I Get the Status of Product Offers?](../shopping-content/how-get-status-product-offers.md)